 The M/V Kennicott is a mainline vessel that was built in 1998 and is 25 years old.
 It is 382 feet long, 85 feet wide, and has a displacement of 7,504 long tons.
 Its service speed is 16.75 knots.
 In the event of an incident such as an oil spill, the vessel can be transformed into a command center for emergency team response.
 It has port and starboard Ro-Ro doors, a vehicle elevator that is capable of loading and unloading without a ramp regardless of tide levels, and a vehicle turntable.
 It is one of two vessels in the fleet that is a certified ocean class ferry in the fleet.
 It is also one of two International Convention for Safety of Life at Sea (SOLAS) approved vessels in the fleet.
 It provides the Cross Gulf service that links Southwest and Southeast Alaska and is the only vessel that services Yakutat.
 Given its SOLAS approval, it can also provide service to Prince Rupert, BC.
 It was designed to carry 499 passengers and has a vehicle capacity of 1,560 linear feet (78 twenty-foot vehicles) when operating in Southeast Alaska and 1,340 linear feet (67 twenty-foot vehicles) when operating in Southwest Alaska where capacity is reduced due to having to use the elevator in Yakutat, Kodiak, and Whittier.
 It is equipped with 109 passenger staterooms and 320 total berths.
 It is operated by a crew of 55 and has crew staterooms.
-It currently doesn't require any work to maintain the SOLAS certification, but it does require maintenance to be completed on the vehicle lift system, accommodation ladders, boiler base plate, stabilizer, EPA required generator upgrades and exhaust system.
+The vessel requires maintenance to be completed on the vehicle lift system, accommodation ladders, boiler base plate, stabilizer, U.S. Environmental Protection Act (EPA) required generator upgrades and exhaust system.